cdsittampalam/documentation/docs/Partner API.md

 ### Add Trusted Party

 Using the `company_id` for the company you created, you can add either a company or user as a trusted party.
-If the trusted party is of 'type' company, you have to specify the web address.
-If the trusted party is of 'type' user, you have to state the email address.
+If the trusted party is of 'type' 'company', you have to specify the web address.
+If the trusted party is of 'type' 'user', you have to state the email address.
 In this example, you add Izumi Katsuyoshi with the email address of IKatsuyoshi@gmail.com as the user, and acme.com as the company.

-Users would have been added to the Qredo network through the Qredo Web App.
+Users would have been added to the Qredo network through the Qredo Signing app.
 When add a trusted party that is a user, they receive an approval request on the Qredo Mobile app.
 Once approved, you will be able to find the trusted party when running a Get Trusted Party request.

 #### Request